GDPR Compliance and Employee Data Monitoring

 Any information regarding you can be considered personal data, including what you do at work.
 What does that mean for tools which gather employee data?
 One of the primary uses for ActivTrak is to analyze business processes to discover trends and correlations that can be used to improve workflow, productivity, and efficiency.
 This is done in part by tracking application usage, internet activity, and time spent on these activities.
 It’s likely at some point during all stages of this information gathering process that an employee’s data will be gathered.

 We exist to help customers improve their businesses.
 It’s important for us to show how they can maintain responsible control over the data collected and protect it in accordance with the GDPR requirements.
-With that, here are six tips for remaining GDPR compliant while using activity tracking software.

 1. Tell employees you want to collect employee data.